AnDahlia/DS04_GIT/README DS04_GIT.md

 ## Making Plots

-goal: examine how household energy usage varies over a 2-day period in February, 2007.
+goal: reconstruction of four plots which examine how household energy usage varies over a 2-day period in February, 2007.

-Therefore I have reconstructed four plots which one find in README.md below in the master branch
+Therefory you will find 8 files here: 4 png-files which contain the plots and the corresponding R-Scripts . plot1.r, plot1.png, plot2.r, plot2.png, plot3.r, plot3.png, plot4.r, plot4.png

-[https://github.com/rdpeng/ExData_Plotting1](https://github.com/rdpeng/ExData_Plotting1)
+The original plots  one find in README.md in the repository [https://github.com/rdpeng/ExData_Plotting1](https://github.com/rdpeng/ExData_Plotting1)